 - Trans Fat

-None of these have daily value established either, however there are no †† next to them.
+None of these have daily value established either, however, there are no †† next to them.
 I think I know why.
 Unlike in days past when fat was vilified as being evil, today, it's sugar.
 So, my hunch is that is the BeachBody company trying to anticipate questions by their customers about how much sugar it has.
-I believe the sugar comes form agave, which is listed in the ingredients below.
+I believe the sugar comes from agave, which is listed in the ingredients below.